menu

 Real Estate Prices & Overview

-The average rental price in Grand Boulevard Southeast is currently $1,528, based on NeighborhoodScout's exclusive analysis.
-Rents here are currently lower in price than 71.6% of Illinois neighborhoods.
+The average rental price in Grand Boulevard Southeast is currently $3,028, based on NeighborhoodScout's exclusive analysis.
+The average rental cost in this neighborhood is higher than 86.5% of the neighborhoods in Illinois.

 Grand Boulevard Southeast is a densely urban neighborhood (based on population density) located in Chicago, Illinois.

-Grand Boulevard Southeast real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
+Grand Boulevard Southeast real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Grand Boulevard Southeast neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 2000 and the present.

 Notable & Unique Neighborhood Characteristics